Mystic (comics)

-Mystic is a comic book that was published by the Florida-based CrossGen Comics.
-Created by writer Ron Marz and artists Brandon Peterson and John Dell, it was one of five flagship titles in the company's Sigilverse shared universe.
+Mystic is a comic book from the Florida-based CrossGen Comics.
+It was created by writer Ron Marz and artist Brandon Peterson and was one of five flagship titles in the company's Sigilverse shared universe.
 Mystic ran for 43 issues (July 2000 – January 2004).

 Plot summary

-Set on the planet Ciress, in which sorcery is an apprenticed profession organized in guilds, the story centered on sisters Genevieve and Giselle.
-The former had devoted her life to becoming a top sorceress; the latter is a spoiled socialite who much against her wishes is granted great power and responsibility via a mysterious sigil.
+Overview

-The magic guilds at the start of the series are:
+Magic on the planet Ciress is an apprenticed profession organized by guilds specializing in one field of practice.
+The story centers on sisters Genevieve and Giselle Villard, nicknamed "Gis".
+The former had devoted her life to sorcery within the Nouveau Guild; the latter is a spoiled socialite who, against her wishes, is granted great power and responsibility as a Sigil-Bearer.
+Gis, formerly indifferent to sorcery, can now master not one, but all of the extant schools of magic.